Skip to Main Content

 Overview

-Melissa draws on a decade of in-house experience to advise clients on labor and employment matters.
+Melissa draws on a decade of in-house counsel experience to provide practical advice to clients on labor and employment matters.

 Melissa is passionate about working in a practice area where people are at the very center, and she believes that in the labor and employment field, emotional intelligence is just as important as legal knowledge.
 Understanding the central and deeply personal role work plays in employees’ lives, Melissa is often able to defuse a situation with a proactive, emotionally intelligent response.
 She also understands how important labor and employment matters are to companies and how much is resting on her advice and on case outcomes.
 And, in matters where adversarial measures are needed, Melissa understands clients want options spanning various risk tolerances and recommendations combined with strong representation.